Aditya-Asthana/ai-agentic-bootcamp-vz/Supervisor_Instructions_v2.md

 This registers the **Supervisor Agent** and declares its collaborators (the four specialist agents).

 - Open the `supervisor_agent.yaml` and modify the collaborator agent names to the correct names of your agents.
+- To get the correct collaborator agent names, run : `orchestrate agents list` and modify in the `supervisor_agent.yaml`.
 - Run: `orchestrate agents import -f wxo_assets/agents/supervisor_agent.yaml`
 - Verify: `orchestrate agents list` → you should see `supervisor_agent`